jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 code.
 Run the relevant functional tests and look through the debug logs or add pdb breakpoints and check values/run RPC commands.
 Try refactoring the code to be better or prettier, and discover why that doesn't work.
 Expect it to take twice as long as you planned it to.
 Yes, it's work.
+(Credit for this paragraph:
+Anthony Towns).

 While you're reviewing, adding tests yourself can help you understand the behaviour and verify the changes, and you can send them to the author who can